vedangvatsa123/PDFtoWebsite/README.md

-# ResumeRack: Your Resume, Reimagined as a Website
+# PDFtoPortfolio: Your Resume, Reimagined as a Website

-ResumeRack is a web application that transforms a standard PDF resume into a beautiful, shareable, and professional online portfolio.
+PDFtoPortfolio is a web application that transforms a standard PDF resume into a beautiful, shareable, and professional online portfolio.
 Stop sending PDF attachments and start sharing a dynamic web profile that you can customize and track.

 This project is built with a modern, full-stack TypeScript setup, leveraging Next.js for the frontend and Firebase for the backend services.